fisg4/ms-users/readme.md

-# Users Microservice
+# Users MS
-In charge of users management.
-Authentication & more.
+Microservice of the FastMusik application, in charge of user management via API operations.

+# Documentation
+All relevant API usage documentation is defined in the Wiki section within the repository.
+Can be accesed through [here](https://github.com/fisg4/ms-users/wiki).

+Expect information about:

+API definition
+1. Entities
+2. CRUD
+Endpoints
+Integration
+1. Internal
+2. External

 # Setup
 ## First thing first